prikhi/pencil/docs/source/reference/behaviours.rst

 Color
 -----

-This behaviour sets the "color" and "opacity" attribute of the target HTML object.
+This behaviour sets the "color" and "opacity" attributes of the target HTML object.

 Target object
 ^^^^^^^^^^^^^

-HTML objects.
+Any HTML object.

 XML syntax
 ^^^^^^^^^^